-The Company makes estimates and assumptions concerning the future that will, by definition, seldom equal to the actual results.
+The Company makes estimates and assumptions concerning the future that are believed to be reasonable under the circumstances.
+Estimates and judgements are continuously evaluated and are based on management's experience and other factors, including expectations about future events.
 The following are the estimates and judgments applied by management that most significantly affect the Company's financial statements.
-These estimates and judgments have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.